cardillan/mindcode/IDEAS.markdown

 ## Code generation improvements

 * `math-model` compiler option: `strict` or `relaxed`.
 Under the `strict` model, the following will apply:
-  * Restoring variable value by inverting the operation performed on it will be disallowed.
+  * Restoring a variable value by inverting the operation performed on it will be disallowed.
   * Assumptions such as `x < x + 1` for a general value of `x` won't be made (for large values of `x`, this might not be computationally true: `x = 10 ** 20; y = x + 1; print(x == y)` gives `1`).

 ### Short-circuit boolean evaluation